Since the days of neon leggings and Lycra bodysuits, gym goers have received plenty of step machine benefits!

 Is a stair climber better than a treadmill?

 This all comes down to what your fitness goals are.
-If you’re looking to improve your heart and lung health, or give yourself a killer leg and core workout, you’ll want to use the stair climber.
-However, if you’re looking to burn as many calories as you can before feeling exhausted, the treadmill is the better option.
+If you’re looking to improve your heart and lung health or give yourself a killer leg and core workout, you’ll want to use the stair climber.
+However, if you’re looking to burn as many calories as you can before feeling exhausted, the treadmill is a better option.

 Is the stair climber better than running?